diego-conti/ratatoskr/README.md

 	+ `string`
 	+ `vector`'s of the above.
 In the actual program invocation, vectors should be passed as space-separated lists.

-- Types requiring an initialization or a conversions are specified by a _directive_.
-For instance, a GiNaC expression not including symbols can be described by the directive `expression(Parameters::&parameter)`.
+- Other types not supported by Boost Program Options can be specified by the use of a _directive_.
+For instance, a comma-separated pair of integers can be specified by the directive `comma_separated_pair(Parameters::&parameters)`; a GiNaC expression not including symbols can be described by the directive `expression(Parameters::&parameter)`.

 As an example to illustrate the two uses, consider the following program to convert between different units of measurements.
 The amount to convert is parsed as a floating point number, where as the conversion rate is a GiNaC expression which is allowed to be a fraction.